symengine/symengine.R/cran-comments.md

 The following changes have been made:

+0. Use single quote for software names in DESCRIPTION.

 1. Fix "A R" -> "An R" in DESCRIPTION and README.

 2. No change was made to fix print()/cat() usages.